Living in Guatemala

 What are the schools in Guatemala like?

 "The American School of Guatemala (ASG) is one of the best international schools in Guatemala.
 Located in Guatemala City, ASG offers a rigorous college preparatory curriculum in English, with Spanish as a second language.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The International School of Guatemala (ISG) is another excellent international school in Guatemala.
 Located in Guatemala City, ISG offers a comprehensive curriculum in English, with Spanish as a second language.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The Colegio Americano de Guatemala (CAG) is a bilingual school in Guatemala City.
 CAG offers a comprehensive curriculum in both English and Spanish, with a focus on developing bilingualism.
 The school also offers a variety of extracurricular activities, including sports, music, and art.
 The Colegio Internacional de Guatemala (CIG) is a bilingual school in Guatemala City.
 CIG offers a comprehensive curriculum in both English and Spanish, with a focus on developing bilingualism.
-The school also offers a variety of extracurricular activities, including sports, music, and art," explained one expat living in Guatemala.
+The school also offers a variety of extracurricular activities, including sports, music, and art," explained one expat in Guatemala with kids at .

 Is the cost of living in Guatemala high?